 (c) Allocating Investment Income to the Participating Account

-Assets are maintained in each participating account in an amount equal to the account’s total liabilities and surplus.
+Assets are maintained at the territorial participating account level, and are equal to the account’s total liabilities and surplus.
 The investment income credited to each account is the earnings on assets allocated to that account.
+Changes to investment income allocation methodology, if any, will be in accordance with accepted actuarial practice in Canada.
 The Appointed Actuary of the Company provides an annual opinion to the Board as to whether the allocations are fair and equitable to participating policyholders.

 (d) Allocation of Expenses, including Taxes, to the Participating Account